Webinar series: Learning from Australia about the National Disability Insurance Scheme

 Further webinars in the series - part II & III

-The second webinar will focus on how the NDIS works and is evolving in practice-1st October.
-Registration via tlap events.
+The second webinar will focus on how the NDIS works and is evolving in practice

-The third webinar will focus on the sustainability and data aspects of the scheme -29th October.
+The third instalment will focus on the sustainability and data aspects of the scheme.

 (Whilst the webinars stand alone, it is recommended that you view each to improve your understanding).